sambowyergis/sambowyergis.github.io/index.md

 {% include feature_row %}

-*Currently seeking GIS analyst roles, particularly in littoral and offshore environments — UK and Canada.*
+*Currently seeking GIS analyst roles, in land based and offshore environments — Worldwide with right to work in UK and Canada.*

 ---